zgulde/cods/docs/how-it-works.md

         - checks out the most recent version of the code
     - restarts the application server
     - can also run a custom user defined script

+### Systemd

+- A service unit file is created for each domain/application on the server
+- commands used to start the application (ExecStart):
+    - node: `npm start`
+    - java: `java -jar app.jar` (this jar file is built by the post-recieve hook and put in the right place)
+- stdout and stderr of each application server is logged
+- allows us to use `systemctl` to start/stop/restart the application, or start it again when it fails (e.g. `systemctl status example.com` or `systemctl restart example.com`)
+- allows us to hook into systemd's handling of log files so we don't have to worry about curation, timestamps, or rotaion
+    - `journalctl -u example.com` to view a site/application's logs with timestamps
+    - the `site logs` server subcommand is a shortcut to this
+- each service is run by a user + group that is specific to that site
+- sudo permissions are setup so that admins can manage (i.e. start/stop/restart and view log files) the service w/o a password